 Step 3.
 Make the vanilla sweet cream.

-Basically, we’re going to whisk together half-and-half and heavy whipping cream, add a little vanilla syrup and stir until combined.
+To make this, we whisk half-and-half and heavy whipping cream together.
+Then just add a little vanilla syrup and stir until combined.

 Store in a mason jar in the fridge.

-Pro tip: You can make a smaller amount of the Starbucks sweet cream or a larger amount, depending on if you drink more in your coffee.
+You can make a smaller amount of this copycat sweet cream or a larger amount.
 I suggest making the original recipe size first, then doubling it if you go through it fast.